-OPTION B: One Student's Story- Personal Reflection
+One Student's Story- Personal Reflection

-In this essay, you will relate the story of how you used a specific On Course strategy to overcome an obstacle to your success in college or in life.
+In this essay, you will relate the story of how you used 3 specific On Course strategies to overcome an obstacle to your success in college or life.

-The paper will be at least 800 words and utilize MLA formatting
+The paper will be at least 800 words and utilize MLA formatting (You will receive further instructions on MLA formatting before your paper is due).